I know why you’re here. You’re hoping to learn how to pause your illness for the holidays, right?

 Together decide on your top 3 ‘must do’ things on holiday.
 You might have 20 things you want to do while away but choose what you would regret the most not seeing or doing.

-Now, if your holiday doesn’t go to plan, if your pain intensifies, if your illness wreaks havoc or if your husband suffers a head injury while surfing (sigh, Johann!), you already know what activities to prioritise.
+Now, if your holiday doesn’t go to plan, if your pain intensifies, if your illness wreaks havoc or if your husband suffers a head injury while surfing (sigh, that was our worst case scenario!), you already know what activities to prioritise.

 Your unremarkable circumstances living with chronic pain doesn’t mean you deserve an unremarkable vacation!
 Hopefully you are blessed with a restful and exciting next holiday.